 2. Charcoal grey sofa

-Choosing a charcoal grey sofa is a brilliant way to introduce dark tones without committing to a stark, deep black mid-to-dark tone provides a grounded centerpiece for your living room while remaining soft enough to feel inviting and comfortable for daily a Scandinavian setting, these sofas often feature clean lines, tapered wooden legs, and high-quality wool or linen can easily style this piece with white knit throws or light-colored pillows to create a high-contrast look that feels is a practical choice for families as well, as the darker fabric is much more forgiving than traditional white Scandi options.
+Choosing a charcoal grey sofa is a brilliant way to introduce dark tones without committing to a stark, deep black fabric.
+This mid-to-dark tone provides a grounded centerpiece for your living room while remaining soft enough to feel inviting and comfortable for daily use.
+In a Scandinavian setting, these sofas often feature clean lines, tapered wooden legs, and high-quality wool or linen upholstery.
+You can easily style this piece with white knit throws or light-colored pillows to create a high-contrast look that feels intentional.
+It is a practical choice for families as well, as the darker fabric is much more forgiving than traditional white Scandi options.

 3. Light wood coffee table